-An object extension typically authenticates with the vCloud API as a system administrator, then registers with vCloud Director by POSTing an ObjectExtension element to the system's .../api/admin/extension/object URL.
+An object extension typically authenticates with the vCloud API as a system administrator, then registers with vCloud Director by POSTing an ObjectExtension element to the system's .../api/ admin/extension/object URL.
 An ObjectExtension element must include the following elements.

+Namespace

-Namespace The object extension namespace.
+The object extension namespace.

+Vendor

-Vendor The object extension vendor.
+The object extension vendor.

 Important The combination of Namespace and Vendor must be unique among all extension services and object extensions registered in the system.
-If a service tries to register an object extension that specifies a vCloud Director installation, registration fails.
+If a service tries to register an object extension that specifies a Namespace and Vendor that are already registered with this vCloud Director installation, registration fails.
 Vendor and namespace names that follow the naming convention used for Java packages are more likely to be unique.